Kode/KodeStudio-Linux/resources/app/extensions/chrome-debug/README.md

 * Ensure nothing else is using port 9222, or specify a different port in your launch config
 * Check the console for warnings that this extension prints in some cases when it can't attach
 * Ensure the code in Chrome matches the code in Code.
 Chrome may cache an old version.
-* If you were previously using the `cwd` property in your launch config with the `file` property, you need to specify an absolute path for `file` instead, e.g. `"${workspaceRoot}/index.html"`.
+* If you set a breakpoint in code that runs immediately when the page loads, you won't hit that breakpoint until you refresh the page.
-* File a bug in this extension's [GitHub repo](https://github.com/Microsoft/vscode-webkit-debug).
+* File a bug in this extension's [GitHub repo](https://github.com/Microsoft/vscode-chrome-debug).
 Set the "diagnosticLogging" field in your launch config and attach the logs when filing a bug.
+You can drag this file into the GitHub comment box: `~/.vscode/extensions/msjsdiag.debugger-for-chrome/vscode-chrome-debug.txt`.

+===
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.